To use the glossary, click on one of the letters above to navigate to that section.

 As indicated above, the E-SIGN Act does have disclosure and consent requirements.
 In layman’s terms, financial institutions using electronic documents and signatures are required to ensure that consumers understand the availability of electronic versus paper materials, the validity of electronic versus paper materials, how to access and retain electronic versus paper materials, and more.

 To learn more about the E-SIGN Act consumer consent requirements, please see the Q4 2009 Consumer Compliance Outlook.

+Ethnicity is a concept that is used often in Fair Lending compliance.
 For the purposes of Fair Lending analysis, “ethnicity” may be any of the following:

 The CFPB and Federal Reserve each have a Regulation F:

 The FRB’s Reg FF provides guidance on obtaining medical information in connection with credit.
 In general, it says that a creditor may not obtain or use medical information about a consumer in connection with any determination of the consumer’s eligibility, or continued eligibility, for credit, with a few exceptions.

 According to the regulation, creditor may use medical information to determine current or continued eligibility for credit in the following nine instances: